Mario Party 8: Gameplay

 Toward the end of the game, during the last five turns, gameplay is altered slightly.
 This can include events such as candy or coins being awarded to the player in last place, as well as additional coins being placed on each space.
 After the game has ended, three Bonus Stars (which can be enabled or disabled as a game option) may be awarded to players for various feats during play.
-Finally, the player with the most stars is declared the winner, with the number of coins possessed used as a tiebreaker.
+Finally, the player with the most Stars is declared the winner, with the number of coins possessed used as a tiebreaker.

 Additional game modes allow players to directly compete in minigames without making use of the game board.
 Several of these modes tie a number of minigames together, with each minigame won moving the winning player closer to victory.

 Boards

-While some of the game boards are classic Mario Party in nature, with players attempting to reach locations where they can buy a star for 20 coins (10 coins in King Boo's Haunted Hideaway and free in Goomba's Booty Boardwalk due to the distance required to reach the star), others are more varied.
-For example, "Koopa's Tycoon Town" involves players investing coins into hotels (as in Monopoly) in order to earn stars, with each hotel only providing stars to the player with the highest current investment.
+While some of the game boards are classic Mario Party in nature, with players attempting to reach locations where they can buy a Star for 20 coins (10 coins in King Boo's Haunted Hideaway and free in Goomba's Booty Boardwalk due to the distance required to reach the star), others are more varied.
+For example, "Koopa's Tycoon Town" involves players investing coins into hotels (akin to Monopoly) in order to earn Stars, with each hotel only providing Stars to the player with the highest current investment.

 As always, all boards include a number of elements which can greatly influence the course of the game.
 Notable for this is "Shy Guy's Perplex Express", where the train cars which make up the game board can be re-ordered as the result of landing on a certain space, potentially changing the relative positions of all players.

 Candies

 Candy is the new item that is introduced in Mario Party 8.
 There are fourteen candies in all and each one has a different ability.
-For example: the Twice Candy allows the player to hit two Dice Blocks instead of one, while the Thrice Candy uses three.
+For example, the Twice Candy allows the player to hit two Dice Blocks instead of one, while the Thrice Candy uses three.

 Minigames

-At least once per turn, Mario Party 8 has the players take part in a minigame.
+At least once per turn, the game has the players take part in a minigame.
 A number of the minigames rely on the unique capabilities of the Wii Remote, while others instead require players to hold the controller sideways and use only the buttons.
-There are over 73 minigames in Mario Party 8, of 8 types: 4-player free-for-all, 1-vs.-3, 2-vs.-2, Battle, Duel, Challenge, Extra, and Last.
+There are 73 minigames in Mario Party 8, of eight types: 4-player free-for-all, 1-vs.-3, 2-vs.-2, Battle, Duel, Challenge, Extra, and Last.

-Playable characters

-Mario Party 8 has fourteen playable characters: Mario, Luigi, Toad, Princess Daisy, Yoshi, Birdo, Princess Peach, Toadette, Wario, Waluigi, Boo, Dry Bones, Blooper, and Hammer Bro, with the latter two being unlockable.
-Players also have the ability to play as their Mii characters created using the Wii's Mii Channel.